carlosmunoz/zanata-wiki/Working-With-Maven.md

 - `-Dgwt.compiler.skip` - another (more standard) way of skipping GWT compilation
 - `-Dtest=MyTest` - runs only tests which match `*MyTest*`; useful for re-running a unit test
 - `-Dit.test=MyTest` - runs only tests which match `*MyTest*`; useful for re-running an integration test
+- `-Darquillian.jboss.home=/my/jboss` - When running integration tests, tells maven where to find the jboss server to use.

 # Common Commands